Nova-KO/nh/Documentation.md

 4. **Content Creation:**
     *   Develop engaging written and multimedia content.
 5. **Testing and Deployment:**
-    *   Conduct thorough testing and deploy website to production.
+    *   Conduct through testing and deploy website to production.
 6. **Training and Documentation:**
     *   Provide staff training and create maintenance documentation.
 7. **Launch and Support:**